aws/aws-toolkit-vscode/designs/local-sam-debugging.md

 -   The associated SAM Template resource is invoked, using configurations set with the Configure CodeLens
 -   (If the Debug CodeLens was clicked) The VS Code debugger is attached to the invoked resource

+When clicked, the Configure CodeLens opens a (JSON) configuration file that resides in the workspace and is managed by the Toolkit.
+The configuration file is used for each SAM Template Resource within the workspace.
+Users have autocompletion support with this file.
+A rich UI is not considered at this time, but the door remains open to adding a visual editor in the future based on user feedback.

 The Run and Debug CodeLenses perform a regular local invoke on a resource.
 These CodeLenses do not perform API Gateway style invokes.

 #### CodeLenses in Code files